 A constant challenge for any entrepreneur (apart from fighting the darn clock, and pesky procrastination bleurgh) is spreading the good word far and wide about their business venture; I say this from experience.
-As a business owner myself, I’ve worked with entrepreneurs in multiple industries globally on their marketing strategy.
+As a business owner myself, I’ve worked with entrepreneurs in multiple industries globally on their marketing strategies.
 For context, I started as a digital marketer.
-I then moved into a consultant capacity as my business grew -- this means I can help even more entrepreneurs grow their business.
+I then moved into a consultant capacity as my business grew — this means I can help even more entrepreneurs grow their businesses.
 Wooo!

 One common theme I’ve noticed over the years is a desire to keep marketing in-house either due to budget constraints or personal preference.
 But there is also confusion regarding how to start alongside those ever-present time constraints.
 As such, I’ve dedicated my blog to discussing resources and tips for a cost and time-effective approach to in-house digital marketing with a specific focus on social media and blogging.